nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Add Housekeeper feature

 PLEASE NOTE: This sequence diagram omits the details of some behavior and classes involved, like the `Duke` class.
+It gives an overview of how the AddHousekeeperCommands runs.

 The add housekeeper mechanism is facilitated by `AddHousekeeperCommand`.
 It extends command.
 Additionally, it implements the following operations:
 * `AddHousekeeperCommand#extractName()`— Derive the name of the Housekeeper
 * `AddHousekeeperCommand#extractAge()`— Derive the age of Housekeeper and cast it into an integer
 * `AddHousekeeperCommand#execute()` — Executes the addition of new housekeeper into list
+* `AddHousekeeperCommand#writeHousekeeperToFile()`— Executes the updating of housekeeper list to housekeeper file
 * `HousekeeperList#addHousekeeperInList()` — Facilitates the adding of new housekeeper into the list
 * `HousekeeperList#hasNameAdded()` — Checks if name of housekeeper has been recorded
 * `HousekeeperList#addHousekeeper()` — Method to add housekeeper into the list